Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: Problem Setup

 \begin{definition}[Surrogate-Guided Optimization] At each round $t$, the optimizer fits $\hat{f}_t$ on $\mathcal{D}_t$ and selects the next query point via an acquisition function $\alpha_t : \Theta \to \mathbb{R}$:

 \end{definition}

-The acquisition function balances exploration and exploitation; common examples include Expected Improvement (EI) and Upper Confidence Bound (UCB)~\citep{Brochu2010,shahriari2015taking}.
-The goal is to minimize $f(\bm{\theta})$ with as few queries as possible, yielding a shallow circuit that approximates the target state’s measurement statistics.
+The acquisition function balances exploration and exploitation; common examples include Expected Improvement (EI) and Upper Confidence Bound (UCB)~\cite{brochu2010tutorial,shahriari2015taking}.
+The goal is to minimize $f(\bm{\theta})$ with as few queries as possible, yielding a shallow circuit that approximates the target distribution.

 \begin{remark} This problem departs from classical BO in key ways: (1) the function $f$ is distributional and highly non-smooth; (2) the parameter space $\Theta$ is structured by circuit layers and is only partially separable; and (3) the objective is defined relative to a fixed input state $\ket{\psi_0}$.
 These distinctions motivate both our surrogate choice (GBRT) and our structured layerwise optimization strategy. \end{remark}